modolabs/Kurogo-Mobile-Web/doc/mw/datamodel.rst

 Overview
 --------

-This model will retrieve the values from the retriever and expects to receie an array of items.
+This model will retrieve the values from the retriever and expects to receive an array of items.
 The *getItem* method will allow you to retrieve a specific item from the collection.
 For retrievers that have specific methods for retrieving a single item they should implements the *ItemDataRetriever* interface.
 Otherwise the model will return the item that matches